PinkShnack/TEMUL/README.md

 sphinx-build docs _build  # open "index.html" in the "_build" directory
 ```

+Make sure that the docs build locally and online (if you have the rights to check that).

 ### Incrementing version

 `temul` gets its version from the latest git tag.
 If you think that a